euruko2012/call-for-proposals/myabc-corporate_invaders/README.md

 ### Ruote, a Workflow Engine for Ruby

 Specificly we'll look into [Ruote], the Ruby Workflow Engine.
 Ruote bills itself as an 'operating system for business processes'.
-This is the Kernel on whhich we build.
+This is the Kernel on which we build.

 ### A place in a Service Oriented Architecture